 Quinine has been used in the past, but it is no longer recommended, according to recommendations published by the American Family Physician (AFP).
 The FDA issued a warning in 2010 about potentially dangerous interactions and side effects.

 If there is no underlying cause, the leg cramps will probably get better without treatment.

 If the cramp is in the calf muscle you can try these:

 - Straighten the leg and pull the toes up toward the knee, to stretch the calf muscle.

 - Walk on tiptoes for a few minutes.

 - Stand about one meter from a wall with your feet flat on the ground.
-Lean forward against the wall with your arms outstretched, but don't lift your heels (keep your heels on the ground).
-Stay like that for about ten seconds and gently return to an upright position.
-Repeat about 5 to 10 times.
+Lean forward against the wall with your arms outstretched and your hands flat on the wall.
+Keep the heels on the ground.
+Hold for 10 seconds, then gently return to an upright position.
+Repeat five to ten times.

-- Bedding - keep blankets and sheets loose.
-This helps prevent your feet and toes from pointing downwards during sleep.
+- Keeping bedding loose to help prevent the feet and toes from pointing downward during sleep.

 - Wearing suitable footwear, especially if you have flat feet and other foot problems.